 RETURN TO WORKSHOP LIST

-VALUE STRATEGIES
+COLOR AND VALUE STRATEGIES

 with Susan Webb Tregay NWS

 While there seem to be a limited number of color strategies, wonderful, new value/design strategies keep catching to my attention.
-This course will supply artists with two dozen strategies.
-Using these they will start a"flip book" and begin finding examples of each strategy.
+This course will supply artists with strategies.
+Using these they will start a"flip book" and begin finding examples of each one.
 Students have called these flip books their art bibles.
 They have given them the tools to get into their first exhibitions–and even into AWS.
 After using mine for years, I still find that I use if for every painting.

 Day 1–morning

-Find examples of Strategies and begin a
+Find examples of Color Strategies and begin a

 "flip book"